-In Richard Ploner's "Brot aus Südtirol" I had finally found a recipe for Brötchen, and tried to bake them several times, just assuming "Tipo 00" would be the same as bread or all-purpose flour.
-Every time the result was lean and chewy, more reminiscent of French bread than of its cousin east of the Rhine.
+In Ploner's "Brot aus Südtirol" I had finally found a recipe for Brötchen.
+I tried them several times, just assuming "Tipo 00" would be the same as all-purpose flour.

 But when I used the Italian flour, I finally nailed it: my rolls had the soft, fluffy, "pull-out" crumb typical for Brötchen.

 Wikipedia told me why: US wheat has much more protein compared with European wheat.